Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 03.26.10 UTC
+- WIB: Minggu, 8 Desember 2024 04.23.15 UTC
-- WITA: Minggu, 8 Desember 2024 04.26.10 UTC
+- WITA: Minggu, 8 Desember 2024 05.23.15 UTC
-- WIT: Minggu, 8 Desember 2024 05.26.10 UTC
+- WIT: Minggu, 8 Desember 2024 06.23.15 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology